raspberrypilearning/top-5-emoji-list/en/step_3.md

 You can also use HTML and CSS to create **animations** that change elements on a webpage.

 A CSS `@keyframes` rule can be set to change over time.
-You can change colour, position, size, rotation, and many more properties.
+You can change an element's colour, position, size, and rotation, as well as changing many more properties.

 `@keyframes` control how the element should look when a percentage of the running animation is complete.